-- 4.4.1 There should be clarity at the outset of any research as to the ownership of data and samples used or created, and the results of the research. - 4.4.2 Research methods adopted in the conduct of the research must be fully documented in a manner that would facilitate replication by independent researchers. - 4.4.3 Research must be conducted in accordance with the University's lone worker procedures for researchers. - 4.4.4 The lead researcher in any research project is responsible for compliance with all relevant legal requirements, including the Data Protection Act 2018, and to ensure that copyright is not breached.
-Researchers must act in accordance with the University's Intellectual Property Rights Policy. - 4.4.5 Research data must be recorded in a durable and auditable form so that it can be recovered readily.
-It must be retained intact for a minimum period of five years from the date of any publication based upon it (or the minimum period defined by research sponsors or relevant professional or statutory bodies, where this is longer).
-All other records pertaining to research projects must be held in line with the University's record retention schedule for research.
-Research data related to publications should be publicly available for utilisation, except where confidentiality provisions determine otherwise. - 4.4.6 Any person who has participated in a substantial way to conceiving, executing or interpreting at least part of the relevant research should be given the opportunity to be included as an author of any published output from that research. - 4.4.7 Anyone listed as an author on a publication is responsible for ensuring that they are familiar with its contents and can identify their contribution to it. - 4.4.8 Any published output must contain appropriate reference to, and acknowledgement of, the contribution of all participants who might have made what can be reasonably regarded as a significant contribution to the research.
+- 4.3.1 There should be clarity at the outset of any research as to the ownership of data and samples used or created, and the results of the research.
+IP terms will vary for staff and PgR as described in the University IP policy. - 4.3.2 Research methods adopted in the conduct of the research must be fully documented in a way that enables scrutiny by independent researchers or the research supervisor in case of taught students . - 4.3.3 Research must be conducted in accordance with the University's lone worker procedures for researchers. - 4.3.4 The lead researcher in any research project is responsible for compliance with all relevant legal requirements, including the Data Protection Act 2018, and to ensure that copyright is not breached.

+Researchers must act in accordance with the University's Intellectual Property Rights Policy. - 4.3.5 Where data collection is undertaken, research data must be recorded in a durable and auditable form so that it can be recovered readily.
+Anonymised (where statistical, e.g. spreadsheets) or redacted (where qualitative, e.g. transcripts) data must be retained intact for a minimum period of five years from the date of any publication based upon it (or the minimum period defined by research sponsors or relevant professional or statutory bodies, where this is longer).
+All other records pertaining to research projects must be held in line with the University's record retention schedule for research and conditions of ethical approval.
+It should be noted that the latter will typically mandate that 'raw' research data such as audio/video recordings will be deleted as soon as an appropriately-redacted transcript has been completed.
+Research data relating to publications should be publicly available for utilisation, except where confidentiality and/or ethical provisions determine otherwise. - 4.3.6 Any person who has participated in a substantial way to conceiving, executing or interpreting at least part of the relevant research should be given the opportunity to be included as an author of any published output from that research subject to discipline-specific association guidelines and journal guidelines for authorship. - 4.3.7 Anyone listed as an author on a publication is responsible for ensuring that they are familiar with its contents and can identify their contribution to it.

+4.3.8 Any published output must contain appropriate reference to, and acknowledgement of, the contribution of all participants who might have made what can be reasonably regarded as a significant contribution to the research.
 This might include, for example, research students or support staff.
-Appropriate acknowledgement must also be made of external organisations who have contributed the research through funding or in-kind support.
+Appropriate acknowledgement must also be made of the use of Generative Artificial Intelligence, Al Agents and the involvement of external organisations who have contributed to the research through funding or in-kind support.

-4.5 Risk Assessment
+4.4 Risk Assessment